Last updated on March 22nd, 2023 at 04:38 pm

-A bearded dragon can be kept outdoors in a mostly sunny, warm, and low humidity climate.
+A bearded dragon can be kept outdoors in a mostly sunny, warm, and low-humidity climate.
 Keep them in a well-ventilated cage with a secure lid (no glass tanks) with several hides and places to climb.
-It also a good idea to have an indoor tank set up for times they need to be brought inside.
+It is also a good idea to have an indoor tank set up for times they need to be brought inside.

 For most people, though, this simply isn’t possible.
 Weather, predators, or even neighborhood kids make keeping a bearded dragon outside something that shouldn’t be considered.

 For example, we live near Chicago, and there’s just no way we could even dream of letting our beardie live outside.
 But that doesn’t mean there aren’t plenty of days when a trip outside isn’t the highlight of our beardie’s day!

 Should you bring bearded dragons with you out in public?